viren1993/javascript/html-css/index.md

   Lazy Loading - Instead of loading all the assets at once, the non-critical assets can be loaded on a need basis.

 13. What are the different kinds of Doctypes available?
- - Strict Doctype
+ - Strict Doctype Purpose: Used when you want to write clean, standards-compliant HTML, without any deprecated tags or attributes.
- - Transitional Doctype
+ - Transitional Doctype Purpose: Allows the use of both modern and deprecated HTML elements and attributes.
+It’s a "transition" from older HTML practices to modern standards.
- - Frameset Doctype
+ - Frameset Doctype Purpose: Used when a webpage uses <frameset> instead of <body>.
+Frames allow multiple HTML documents to be displayed in the same browser window.

 20. Is it possible to change an inline element into a block level element?
 Yes, it is possible using the “display” property with its value as “block”, to change the inline element into a block-level element.